cerebrixai/faq/README.md

 You can buy CERB in two ways:

-1. **Early Access Buy Contract**: You have the option to purchase CERB tokens through a buy contract, where a fixed amount of tokens is available at an early access price of **0.0001 BNB per token**.
+1. **Early Access Buy Contract**: You have the option to purchase CERB tokens through a buy contract, where a fixed amount of tokens is available at an early access price of **0.06 USD per token**.

 2. **Directly from the Market**: CERB tokens will also be available for trading on decentralized exchanges, such as **PancakeSwap**, from day one.
 This allows you to buy and sell CERB directly on the open market at any time.